 This delicious Hardee’s Biscuit Recipe can be enjoyed according to your preference – like plain, with blueberry topping, smothered with gravy, or cut in half to make into a sandwich.

-If you’ve always loved these biscuits or want to try DIYing them, you can make it at the comfort of your own home.
-No, it’s not complicated and it’s actually made with just a few ingredients but can turn any breakfast sandwich into a piece of heaven in every bite.
+If you’ve always loved these Hardee’s biscuits or want to try DIYing them for the first time, you can make it at the comfort of your own home.
+No, it’s not complicated and it’s actually made with just a few ingredients but can turn any breakfast sandwich into a perfect southern style biscuit.